albertaleksa/crime-reports-data/README.md

 3) Create a Prefect Flow deployment to:
     - download datasets from web
     - upload them into the Goggle Cloud Storage
+    - upload spark_job file to the Goggle Cloud Storage
     -
     ```
     docker exec -it \